AshCoder232/AshCoder232/README.md

 - 👋 Hi, I’m @AshCoder232
-- 👀 I’m interested in Java , C, Python ,HTML and so on
+- 👀 I’m interested in Java , CSS, Python ,HTML and so on
 - 🌱 I’m currently learning BTECH in Coleege of Engineering Trivandrum
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on WebDev,Python projects
 - 📫 How to reach me
 Instagram - https://www.instagram.com/anonymo_147/